 What qualifies as "legitimation" for children born out of wedlock differ depending on the laws of the country in which your father was born or currently resides.
 The usual ways in which a father may "legitimate" his child include by signing a Statement of Paternity or your birth certificate, paying financial support for your care, marrying your mother at a certain time after your birth, taking a DNA test, or by "taking you into his home" and calling himself your father.

-If, based on this information, you determine that you derived U.S. citizenship, you may want to apply for proof in order to enjoy the benefits of being a U.S. citizen such as a U.S. passport and voting rights.
+If, based on this information, you determine that you derived U.S. citizenship, you might want to apply for proof in order to enjoy the benefits of being a U.S. citizen such as a U.S. passport and voting rights.
 If you are now over 18 years old, you can apply using Form N-600, Application for Certificate of Citizenship.
 If you are under 18 and you live abroad, your parent should file another application on your behalf, Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322.
 These can be downloaded for free on the Forms page of the USCIS website.